MOEAFramework/MOEAFramework/README.md

   * [Professional support for businesses](http://moeaframework.org/support.html)
   * Permissive open source license
   * Fully documented and tested source code

-Since its initial release in 2011, the MOEA Framework has been downloaded over 38,000 times, averaging over 900 downloads per month this past year.
-Please contact us if you are interested in contributing!

 ### Download ###